Acacia – Chaos

 The acacia signals a time of chaos and change.

-In Egyptian mythology the first gods were thought to be born under a cosmic acacia tree.
-The acacia tree was often associated with the goddess Nut who shielded her children from chaos.
+In Egyptian mythology the first gods were thought to be born under a cosmic acacia tree, Acacia tortilis (umbrella thorn).
+This species of acacia tree was often associated with the goddess Nut who shielded her children from chaos (universe) by arching her back across the cosmos.

-Acacia was a sacred wood to the Hebrews, called shittahz.
-In Exodus 25:10-22 acacia is the wood that Moses was instructed to use when building the Ark of the Covenant.
+Acacia tortilis was also a sacred tree to the Hebrews, who called it shittahz.
+In Exodus 25:10-22 acacia is the wood that Moses was instructed to use in building the Ark of the Covenant.

-In Freemasonry acacia symbolizes the immortality of the soul.
+In Freemasonry the acacia tree symbolizes the immortality of the soul.

-Acacia reminds us that even when all seems lost new beginnings are on the horizon.
+Acacia reminds us that when all seems lost, new beginnings are on the horizon.

-The word Acacia comes from the Greek akakia meaning thorny Egyptian tree.
-Botanist-physician Pedanius Dioscorides (40-90CE) first identified Acacia in his book Materia Medica.
+The name Acacia comes from the Greek akakia, meaning – “thorny Egyptian tree”.
+Botanist and physician Pedanius Dioscorides (40-90CE) was the first to name this tree Acacia in his book Materia Medica.
 In 1773 Carl Linnaeus identified Acacia nilotica “thorn of the Nile” as the type species for the Acacia genus.

-By 2011, the original Acacia trees of Africa were renamed –Vachellia, in honor of Rev. George Harvey Vachell an avid plant collector of the East India Company in China.
+The original trees in the Acacia genus of Africa were renamed Vachellia, in honor of Rev. George H. Vachell, a plant collector and chaplain for the British East India Company.

 Message: The acacia spirit encourages us to move through the pain we feel as a result of chaos, sudden loss and or betrayal.
 The acacia asks us to be mindful of how easily words can be changed or misinterpreted and to dig deeper to understand their true intent.
 Wisdom is often born of chaos; this is a difficult lesson in life that teaches us to be resilient as we define a new path.